High-Risk Conservative Foot Care

 - Elevate your feet.
 Elevate your feet, when possible, to increase the blood flow through the leg veins and prevent venous stasis.

 - Compression footwear.
 Wear supportive socks or stockings to encourage adequate blood circulation to the feet to help prevent foot problems.

 However, we always recommend seeing the experts at the Foot & Ankle Institute of New England if you have any concerns.

 Conservative Foot Care in RI, MA

 Do you have diabetes or are you otherwise at risk of developing foot or ankle problems?
 You can get the conservative foot care you need at the Foot & Ankle Institute of New England.
 Contact the office nearest you for more information.
-We have three convenient locations, in Warwick, Rhode Island, Middletown, Rhode Island, and Fall River, Massachusetts.
+We have three convenient locations, in Warwick, Rhode Island, Middletown, Rhode Island, and Dartmouth, Massachusetts.